CallMeSimo/polisappredone/README.md

   - MUCH better understanding of functionalities (useStates, useEffects, ReactDom...)

 <h1> What is this?</h1>
-<p>This app can search the name of Swedish cities and recall crimes that has occured there with a props including:</p>
+<p>This app can search the name of Swedish cities and recall crimes that has occured there with props including:</p>

   - Title
   - Date